The Remuneration Committee

 Remuneration committees should ensure that the compensation paid to executives is fair and reasonable and linked to the long-term strategy and success of the business.

-Remuneration of senior executives has been a widely debated topic in the United Kingdom.
+Remuneration of senior executives has been and continues to be a widely debated topic in the United Kingdom.
 Demands from various quarters have been made to limit bonuses and other compensation.